danirus/django-comments-xtd/docs/tutorial.rst

            }
        }

 Now let's suggest a removal.
 First we need to login in the admin_ interface so that we are not an anonymous user.
 Then we can visit any of the blog posts we sent comments to.
 There is a flag at the right side of every comment's header.
-Clicking on it bring the user to a page in which she is requested to confirm the removal suggestion.
+Clicking on it takes the user to a page in which she is requested to confirm the removal suggestion.
 Finally, clicking on the red **Flag** button confirms the request.

 Users with the ``django_comments.can_moderate`` permission will see a yellow labelled counter near the flag button in each flagged comment, representing how many times comments have been flagged.
 Also notice that when a user flags a comment for removal the icon turns red for that user.